Follow TV Tropes

 https://static.tvtropes.org/pmwiki/pub/images/lilyachty.png

 The two singles were followed by his mixtape Lil Boat, which codified his early style as being defined by Autotuned crooning over dreamy trap beats.
-Subsequently, Yachty found success as a featured artist on a pair of US Top 5 hits in 2016, "Broccoli" by DRAM and "iSpy" by Kyle, before releasing another mixtape, Summer Songs 2, followed by his major label debut album, Teenage Emotions in 2017.
+Subsequently, he found success as a featured artist on a pair of US Top 5 hits in 2016 — "Broccoli" by DRAM and "iSpy" by Kyle — before releasing another mixtape, Summer Songs 2, which was followed by his major-label debut album, 2017's Teenage Emotions.

-From there his music began to shift into more traditional hip-hop styles, releasing a further 3 albums, Lil Boat 2, Nuthin' 2 Prove and Lil Boat 3.
-In 2020, Yachty began collaborating more heavily with an underground scene of rappers in Michigan, mostly centred around the cities of Detroit and Flint, and released an entire project with them in that style, 2021's Michigan Boy Boat.
-Then, in 2023, he released an unexpected New Sound Album in Let's Start Here., which eschews hip-hop entirely in favour of Psychedelic Rock of all sounds.
+From there, Yachty's music began to shift into more traditional hip-hop styles, as reflected in his next three albums, Lil Boat 2, Nuthin' 2 Prove and Lil Boat 3.
+In 2020, he began collaborating more heavily with an underground scene of rappers in Michigan, mostly centered around the cities of Detroit and Flint, and released an entire project with them in that style, 2021's Michigan Boy Boat.
+Then, in 2023, he released Let's Start Here., which unexpectedly eschews hip-hop entirely in favour of Psychedelic Rock of all sounds.

 Discography: